algorandfoundation/algokit-cli/docs/cli/index.md

 ### env

-Bootstrap .env file in the current working directory.
+Copies .env.template file to .env in the current working directory and prompts for any unspecified values.

 ```shell
 algokit bootstrap env [OPTIONS]